transcom/mymove-docs/docs/frontend/testing/how-to-view-a-move-or-payment-request-in-the-office-app-as-a-too-or-tio.md

 If you are participating in a slice demo for Transcom, or if you are testing the end-to-end flow of the app, the origin duty station you select for the service member must match the TOO/TIO's transportation office.
 Here's how you find out which duty station to pick:

-1. If you haven't already, create an office user with your Truss email (the same email you used to create a login.gov account) via the [admin](https://admin.stg.move.mil) site, and give yourself both the TOO and TIO roles.
+1. If you haven't already, create an office user with your work email (the same email you used to create a login.gov account) via the [admin](https://admin.stg.move.mil) site, and give yourself both the TOO and TIO roles.
 2. Sign in to the [admin](https://admin.stg.move.mil) site
 3. Look yourself up in the office users list
 4. Make a note of the name of the Transportation Office